aleshaleksey/fansys23/02-base-rules.md

 While "components" explain *how and when* that part of a character's HiT works, a "source" explains *what* exactly that part of HiT is and how it is allowed to contribute to HiT.

-There are about 10 potential sources of HiT: natural armour, external armour, shield, weapon, parry, dodge, insight, cover, barrier and supernatural.
+There are 10 potential sources of HiT: natural armour, external armour, shield, weapon, parry, dodge, insight, cover, barrier and supernatural.

 Bonus to HiT from the same source do not stack and only the greatest bonus and the greatest penalty apply for each source.
 Thus only one "supernatural" bonus to HiT can apply.
 Likewise, wearing padded armour (+2, natural) and full-plate armour (+9, natural) only grants the armour bonus from the full plate armour.
 It would also make most characters rather hot and sweaty.